Thatcherism: Thatcher's legacy

 Recent developments in Britain reveal a deep conflict between Thatcherite free enterprise and Thatcherite nationalism.
 She wanted to reverse Britain's decline by fostering entrepreneurship – but immigrants have often played an important role as entrepreneurial leaders in Britain.
 Bagehot says Britain is "more successful at hosting world-class players than producing them."
-In the course of the Brexit process, nationalists have denounced European controls over Britain's future, while business leaders often instead prioritise the maintenance of their leadership of the European market.
-Thatcher herself showed a marked degree of Euroscepticism when she warned against a "European superstate."
+In the course of the Brexit process, nationalists denounced European controls over Britain's future, while business leaders often instead prioritise the maintenance of their leadership of the European market.
+Thatcher herself showed a marked degree of Euroscepticism when she warned against a "European superstate".

 Evaluating whether or not political conservatives of the 2020s continue the neoliberal legacy of prior years, Theresa May's Conservative Party election manifesto has attracted attention due to its inclusion of the lines: "We do not believe in untrammelled free markets.
 We reject the cult of selfish individualism.
 We abhor social division, injustice, unfairness and inequality."
 Journalists such as Ross Gittins of The Sydney Morning Herald have cited this as a move away from the standard arguments made historically by Thatcherites and related advocates.